yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 \end{align*}
 $$

-further in the future, their value will then be exponentially decreased by $$\gamma$, effectively minimizing rewards in the far future.
+further in the future, their value will then be exponentially decreased by $$\gamma$$, effectively minimizing rewards in the far future.
 This can also be justified by decreased confidence in the future.

 ### $$Q$$ Value